vanzasetia/myteam-multi-page-website/README.md

 </button>
 ```

-Some things are going on so I will list them.
+Some things are going on so I list them.

 - `button` - to tell everyone that it is a button or an interactive element.
 As a side note, don't use non-interactive elements for something that has interactivity.
-- `type="button` - to prevent unexpected behavior.
+- `type="button"` - to prevent unexpected behavior.
 Reference: [Checklist - The A11Y Project #use-the-button-element-for-buttons](https://www.a11yproject.com/checklist/#use-the-button-element-for-buttons)
 - `aria-expanded` - to tell the screen readers whether the `button` is in "expanded" state or "collapsed" state.
 Or in other words, it is used to tell the screen reader whether the menu is opened or closed.
 - `aria-controls` - to tell that this button is controlling the menu (`ul`).
 - `aria-labelledby` - to give the `button` an accessible name (*menu*).
 It's the same way as labeling the `nav` elements.